blinksocks/blinksocks/docs/examples/README.md

 # Examples

-Here I post some particle configuration of blinksocks, please enter each directory for more details.
+Here I post some configuration templates of using blinksocks in practice, please enter each directory for more details.